Balancing your cash drawer

 Less Tips and Commissions Paid Out.
 If you pay out your staff tips or commissions from the cash drawer you should enter the total amount here before counting the cash.

-Safe Deposit.
-If you take out cash that is transferred to the safe rather than banked straight away you should enter the amount deposited here.
+Transferred to the safe.
+If you take out cash that is transferred to the safe rather than banked you should enter the amount deposited here.

 These are the only reasons money should be taken from the cash drawer.
 Taking any other amount will result in the cash drawer not balancing.